Burmese–Siamese War (1775–1776): Resumption of Burmese–Siamese conflicts

-In late 1774, Taksin led an expedition to capture the Burmese-held Chiangmai.
+In late 1774, Taksin led an expedition to capture the Burmese-held Chiang Mai.
 Taksin rested his royal armies at Tak where he was informed about the incoming Mon refugees and the Burmese pursuers.
 Taksin stationed some of his troops at Tak in order to welcome the Mons and to guard against possible Burmese incursions before marching himself to the north.
-The incoming Burmese invaders from the West in pursue of the Mons urged King Taksin to press on his campaigns in Chiangmai.
-The Siamese were able to take Chiangmai in January 1775 and Taksin hurried his troops down south to capitalize the Mon refugee crisis.
+The incoming Burmese invaders from the West in pursue of the Mons urged King Taksin to press on his campaigns in Chiang Mai.
+The Siamese were able to take Chiang Mai in January 1775 and Taksin hurried his troops down south to capitalize the Mon refugee crisis.

 Bangkaeo Campaign (1775)

 Maha Thiha Thira ordered Minye Yannaung and Satpagyon Bo, a Burmese general with experiences in waging war with the Siamese during the 1765–1767 invasion, to lead the Burmese troops of 8,000 men into Siam through the Three Pagodas Pass in February 1775.
 Minye Yannaung took Kanchanaburi where he encamped the main armies and sent Satpagyon Bo downstream to Bangkaeo, Ratchaburi.
 King Taksin sent his son Prince Chui and his nephew Prince Rammalak to lead the preliminary troops to deal with the invading Burmese at Ratchaburi as the majority of the Siamese troops were in the north.
 Prince Chui and Prince Rammalak ordered their forces to encircle Satpagyon Bo at Bangkaeo.
 Satpagyon Bo was over-confident in his expertise with Siamese troops as he allowed the Siamese to completely surround him.
 King Taksin left Thonburi with the main royal army to Ratchaburi.
 Taksin ordered the Burmese at Bangkaeo to be totally encircled and isolated in order to starve them into surrender.

 Remaining northern armies, led by Chaophraya Chakri and Chaophraya Surasi, eventually arrived at the battlefield of Bangkaeo, bringing the number of Siamese troops up to 20,000 men.
 After about one and a half month of isolation with minimal food and water, Satpagyon Bo and the Burmese at Bangkaeo surrendered and submitted to King Taksin on March 31, 1775.
 Minye Yannaung retreated back to Martaban in April.
 The Siamese took a great number of about 2,000 of Burmese as captives to Thonburi.
 The surrendered Burmese generals revealed to Taksin that the general Maha Thiha Thura was planning a great campaign to invade Siam.
 King Taksin then took the initiatives to prepare for the defenses against the prospective Burmese invasion.
 The king proposed to levy more troops from the southern cities of Chanthaburi, Chumphon, Nakhon Si Thammarat and Phatthalung.
 Chaophraya Chakri told the king that those southern forces might not arrive on time to fight the Burmese and the king should rely on the available northern troops.
 King Taksin then ordered those southern cities to contribute rice supplies to the campaigns instead.

 King Taksin also awarded his son and his nephew with titles for their leaderships in the Bangkaeo campaign.
 Prince Chui became Kromma Khun Inthraphithak and Prince Rammalak became Kromma Khun Anurak Songkhram.